LuisGorozpe/LuisGorozpe/README.md

 ## 👨‍💻 About Me

-I am a **PhD Candidate in Probability and Statistics** at [CIMAT](https://www.cimat.mx) and Data Scientist with a strong foundation in Probability, Statistics, and High-Performance Computing (HPC).
-Expert in predictive models, Time Series Analysis (ARIMA, GARCH), Multivariate Statistics, and Machine Learning algorithms.
-Proficient in developing scalable solutions using Python (Jax, Pandas), GNU/Linux OS (Bash, +10 years) and C/C++.
+I am a **PhD Candidate in Probability and Statistics** at [CIMAT](https://www.cimat.mx) and Data Scientist with a strong foundation in Mathematics, Probability and Statistics.
+Expert in predictive models and Machine Learning algorithms.
+Proficient in developing scalable solutions using Python, GNU/Linux OS (Bash, +10 years) and C/C++.

 With a background in **High-Performance Computing (HPC)** and **Linux System Administration**, I specialize in building data pipelines that are not only statistically sound but computationally efficient.
 I am currently transitioning my academic rigor into high-impact roles in Data Science and Data Engineering.